zikani03/groupby/README.md

 Group By
 ========

-A simple CLI program to group files into directories by year, month or day by date created or modified.
+A simple CLI program to group files into directories by year, month or day created (or modified).

 ## Usage